top of page

 At First Level: your Background gives you the choice of any Level 1 Feat when you create a new 1st level character.

 At Higher Levels: When you level up in your chosen class to levels 4, 8, 12, and 16, you gain a feat of your choice.
+You can choose a higher level feat if your total character level is equal to or higher than the level of the feat.
 You can take each feat only once, unless the feat’s description says otherwise.
 You must meet any prerequisite specified in a feat to take that feat.

 Feats From Other Sources: Click here for information on how to use feats from outside Elkan 5e (1).